brantburnett/Snappier/README.md

     public static void Main()
     {
         // This option uses `MemoryPool<byte>.Shared`.
 However, if you fail to
-        // dispose of the returned buffers correctly it can result in memory leaks.
+        // dispose of the returned buffers correctly it can result in inefficient garbage collection.
-        // It is imperative to either call .Dispose() or use a using statement.
+        // It is important to either call .Dispose() or use a using statement.

         // Compression
         using (IMemoryOwner<byte> compressed = Snappy.CompressToMemory(Data))